TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Content/Index.rst

    actions like *copy*).

 #.
 This group of icons is enabled when hovering over the whole element.

    *  Use the pencil icon to edit the element.
-   *  Enable/disable the element to show or hide it in teh frontend
+   *  Enable/disable the element to show or hide it in the frontend
    *  Delete the element.

 .. _content-working-moving: